vtex/shoreline/packages/admin-ui-docs/docs/components/grid.md

 ### GridItem

-All the props accepted by the JSX element you defined with `as`, which is `div` by default.
+You can use all the props accepted by the JSX element you defined with `as`, which is `div` by default.
 And also, the props that have the same type of grid styles:

 | Name   | Shorthand for |
 | ------ | ------------- |